 Clinical Outcomes in Gentamicin Prescribing and Monitoring: National Audit

-We are currently open for recruitment.
-To date we have registered 77 UK NHS Trusts, with a wide geographic distribution including several sites in Wales, Northern Ireland and Scotland.
+We are currently open for recruitment and data collection.
+To date we have registered 78 UK NHS Trusts, with a wide geographic distribution including several sites in Wales, Northern Ireland and Scotland.
 We will continue recruitment until we have reached our maximum number of 100 centres.
-We are planning to open for data collection in the next two weeks, once we have made final amendments to our data collection tool.
-To express interest in taking part, please contact us using the email below.
+Please see below for links to our project protocol, data collection tool and guide to data collection.

 A multicentre audit and service evaluation of extended-interval gentamicin prescribing and monitoring (GPM), to assess current practice, audit practice against local policies, and describe clinical outcomes using different strategies in GPM.

 Gentamicin is an antibiotic with a wide spectrum of activity versus Gram-negative bacteria, and a rapid bactericidal effect.
 However, gentamicin has a narrow therapeutic index, with significant risks of nephrotoxicity and ototoxicity.

 Historically, multiple daily dosing strategies were employed during gentamicin therapy.
 In the 1990s, ‘extended’ daily dosing regimens replaced mutiple daily dosing, with studies showing comparable effectiveness and reduced nephrotoxicity.
 A number of different protocols for dosing and monitoring arose simultaneously at different centres.
 There are very few studies directly comparing these approaches, with no consensus on which one(s) are the most effective, safe and easy to follow.